SkAT-VG/SDT/README.md

 	make
 	make install

-By default, the SDT framework is installed in ~/Library/Frameworks and the Max externals/patches in ~/Library/SoundDesignToolkit/Max6.
+By default, the Sound Design Toolkit is installed as a Max package in:

+/Applications/Max 6.1/packages/SoundDesignToolkit

-If you want to install in another directory rather than in your home, you can do so by appending PREFIX=<path> to the install command.
+If you want to install in another directory, you can do so by appending DSTDIR=<path> to the install command.
+For example, to install just for the current user:
-Similarly, if you want to change the location of externals and patches, append SDTPATH=<path> to the install command.

-For example, to install the framework in /Library/Frameworks and the rest of the SDT under /Applications/SDT, type the following commands:

 	cd build/macosx
 	make
-	make install PREFIX= SDTPATH=Applications/SDT
+	make install DSTDIR=~/Documents/Max/packages

 To clean the source directories after compilation: